Baby-Led Weaning - Let Your Baby Guide You Through The Weaning Process

 You can begin baby-led weaning by offering Baby some basic foods to get a feel for.
 It is best to start with simple foods that will be easy for her to hold.
 Try peeling and cutting a carrot or apple into pieces roughly the size of a thick chip.
 You may wish to gently steam hard foods first, but they should remain relatively firm - the idea is that Baby will 'gum' the foods to eat them, we don't want large chunks breaking off in her mouth.
 It is best to avoid 'slippery' foods such as peeled peaches or plums unless you want a very frustrated baby on your hands!

 Now, I know what you're thinking.
 When I tell people we practice baby-led weaning, one of the first questions I'm asked is "don't you worry about choking?".
-Yes, of course I worry about choking, as does every other mum, but I don't worry about it specifically in relation to baby-led weaning.
+Yes, of course, I worry about choking, as does every other mum, but I don't worry about it specifically in relation to baby-led weaning.
 Babies are far more clever than we often give them credit for and instinctively know to chew or 'gum' their foods in the front of the mouth before moving the mush towards the throat to swallow.

 Don't expect miracles the first time you try baby-led weaning, or the second, third, tenth time!
 You may find that your baby just plays with her food for a while until she's familiar enough with it to put it in her mouth.
 This is entirely normal and is just your baby's way of learning about this new process.
 Don't forget that the only food she has ever known has come from the breast or bottle.

 As Baby starts to settle into a weaning routine, you can begin to introduce a wider variety of foods.
-Parents practising baby-led weaning tend to offer Baby the same foods that they themselves are eating; one of the theories behind the concept is that involving a child in family mealtimes from a young age is as much a part of the weaning process as the eating.
+Parents practicing baby-led weaning tend to offer Baby the same foods that they themselves are eating; one of the theories behind the concept is that involving a child in family mealtimes from a young age is as much a part of the weaning process as the eating.

 Nottingham University recently studied 155 children, some of whom had been weaned in this manner, some of whom had been weaned traditionally.
 The results indicated that those children who had been primarily spoon-fed developed a sweeter tooth and were therefore much more likely to be showing the early warning signs of childhood obesity.
 It was also found that children who were given 'normal' meals as opposed to vegetable purees were far less picky eaters.